-Cast iron cookware can have wooden handles
+Cast iron cookware can have wooden handles.

 We know that plain cast iron handles heat up real fast and become extremely dangerous to handle without proper protection.
 A wooden handle or grip on a cast iron pan can protect the user from the heat and offer easier, safer handling when used on stove tops.
-However, wooden handles for cast iron cookware do have their cons the first one being the moisture which cooks out the wood and causes shrinkage.
+However, wooden handles for cast iron cookware do have their cons, the first one being the moisture which cooks out the wood and causes shrinkage.
 A cookware with wooden handles will cause a real problem when you plan to season it as the whole cookware needs to be covered in oil and then baked in a heated oven – something you won’t be able to do because of the wooden handles.
 Therefore, top brands like ‘Meyer India’, provide you a cast iron cookware range that comes with a Monolith ‘One-piece’ design – no screws, no rivets, no weld joints.
 The range gives you safe handling of the cookware through specially designed removable canvas grip that covers the handle and protects the user from extreme heat.

 Can cast iron cookware cause Alzheimer?

-It is true that cast iron- Alzheimer’s link remains hotly contested as the cookware do leac, however research also shows that amount of iron in a person’s brain appears unrelated to their iron intake or iron levels in the blood.
+It is true that cast iron- Alzheimer’s link remains hotly contested as the cookware do leach, however research also shows that the amount of iron in a person’s brain appears unrelated to their iron intake or iron levels in the blood.
 Therefore, the whole theory of cast iron cookware causing Alzheimer appears to be just a myth as iron levels in the blood are not an indicator of Alzheimer’s risk.

 Cast Iron cookware with ceramic coating is better than uncoated cast iron?

-- A ceramic cast iron cookware has a porcelain glass coating that is easily damageable if you so much as drop or bang your cookware, something you won’t have to worry about with your pre-seasoned non-coated cast iron cookware
+A ceramic cast iron cookware has a porcelain glass coating that is easily damageable if you so much as drop or bang your cookware, something you won’t have to worry about with your pre-seasoned non-coated cast iron cookware

-- Unlike a simple cast iron cookware, a ceramic cookware does not work well with metal tongs or turners as the coating can be chipped
+Unlike a simple cast iron cookware, a ceramic cookware does not work well with metal tongs or turners as the coating can be chipped

-- Your regular cast iron skillet can be pre-heated to a searing heat but a ceramic coated cast iron utensil will damage if pre-heated too hot
+Your regular cast iron skillet can be preheated to a searing heat, but a ceramic coated cast iron utensil will damage if pre-heated too hot